KILTprotocol/docs/docs/development/01-contribution.md

 A more agile and lightweight process to receive rewards for contributing to the KILT Protocol are tips.
 Even though the funds also come from the Treasury, the procedure is more hands-down.
-The major difference compared to Treasury proposals is that for Tips, determining the bounty amount is part of the course of tipping, e.g, the group of pre-determined stakeholders (council) comes to consensus on how much should be paid.
+The major difference compared to Treasury proposals is that for Tips, determining the bounty amount is part of the course of tipping.
+In other words, the final tip amount is not clear beforehand and the group of pre-determined stakeholders comes to consensus on how much should be paid.
 Eventually, the median of proposed tips will be awarded from the Treasury.
+Currently, the tippers include all Council members and other core code contributors.

 Both operations are similar in the sense that there must be someone (called _Finder_) to open the tipping process by providing a reason in form of a URL or an explanation on [Polkassembly](https://kilt.polkassembly.network/).
 Albeit, tips do not require an extensive document for that, e.g., a URL to the pull request or the blog post suffices.